Weaning the world off coal

 This is because a principal element of the project is the construction of a highly automated terminal, whose main function is to handle coal that is mined in Utah and is destined for markets across Asia.
 The handling of coal at California ports has become an increasingly sensitive and political issue in the state, given the commodity’s poor record on emissions when burned and the various risks associated with its transport.

 TLS argued that its project was environmentally friendly and everything was in place to prevent coal dust escaping into the community.
-The company’s management also argued that its project would improve the supply chain ofcoal from Utah, allow miners in the region to capture new markets and bring valuable additional traffic to the port and employment to the city.
+The company’s management also argued that its project would improve the supply chain of

-It explained that special hopper cars fitted with Ecofab-designed covers would be used on the trains carrying the coal, and that once in the port, the coal would be stored in covered domes and then loaded on the ships by coveredconveyors.
+It explained that special hopper cars fitted with Ecofab-designed covers would be used on the trains carrying the coal, and that once in the port, the coal would be stored in covered domes and then loaded on the ships by covered

 Determined